Migrate ECS instances across or within accounts

 Important

-Do not close the SMC client during the migration.
-Otherwise, the migration source disconnects from the SMC console, causing the migration to fail.
+Keep the SMC client open throughout the migration.
+Closing the client will disconnect the migration source from the SMC console and cause the migration to fail.

-1. Use a remote connection tool that supports file transfers, such as WinSCP, to upload the downloaded SMC client to the Windows source server.
+1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Windows source server.

-2. On the Windows source server, use the built-in decompression tool or a third-party tool to extract the SMC client package.
+2. On the Windows source server, use the built-in decompression tool or a third-party tool to decompress the SMC client package.

-3. In the SMC client folder for your system version, double-click the go2aliyun_client.exe application.
+3. In the SMC client folder for your source server's architecture, double-click the go2aliyun_client.exe application.

-• Obtain an AccessKey pair: An AccessKey pair for an Alibaba Cloud account consists of an AccessKey ID and an AccessKey secret.
-If you have not created one, create an AccessKey pair first.
+• Obtain an AccessKey: An AccessKey for an Alibaba Cloud account includes an AccessKey ID and an AccessKey secret.
+If you have not created an AccessKey, create one first.

-5. As prompted, enter the values for the activation code, access_access_token_id and access_token_code, and press the Enter key.
+5. As prompted, enter the values for access_access_token_id and access_token_code, and press Enter.

-When a message similar to Import Source Server [s-bp18x8751kgz2oyh****] Successfully! is returned, it indicates that the migration source has been successfully imported.
+A message similar to Import Source Server [s-bp18x8751kgz2oyh****] Successfully! indicates that the migration source was imported successfully.

-This example uses the Linux 64-bit universal version.
-If you use a different version of the SMC client, you need to replace the compressed package name in the command with the actual name of the downloaded file.
+This example uses the Linux 64-bit Universal version.
+If you use a different version of the SMC client, replace the package name in the command with its actual filename.

 tar -zxvf go2aliyun_client.tar.gz